LabibAhmedSiddique/Sentiment-analysis-API/README.md

     eval_test/Scripts/activate
-after you activate the virtual environment run the `requirements.txt` file to install all the dependencies
+after you activate the virtual environment run the `requirements.txt` file to install all the dependencies .
+To do so run the following command

+     pip install -r requirements.py

 ### Run the project
 Now inside terminal run the `app.py` file using the following command